Stir-fry Fortnight I – The Meaning of Stir-fry

 Stir-fry Pepper Steak (青椒牛肉絲)

-- 2 cups shredded Italian green peppers (about 2 medium peppers)
+- 2 Italian green peppers thinly julienned

-- 1 tablespoon minced garlic
+- 1 tablespoon garlic minced

-- 1 tablespoon thinly shredded ginger
+- 1 tablespoon ginger minced

-- 1 tablespoon light soy sauce (生抽) or regular soy sauce
+- 1 tablespoon soy sauce (生抽)

-- 2 tablespoons Shaoxing wine (紹興料酒) or cooking sherry
+- 2 tablespoons Shaoxing cooking wine (紹興料酒)

 - 1 tablespoon cornstarch